-Contractor shall reimburse the County at an hourly rate (salary plus fringe) for any positions or shifts left unfilled, beginning four hours after the start of the shift and reimbursable for the entire shift (unless authorized by the County).
+Contractor shall reimburse the County at an hourly rate (salary plus fringe) for any positions or shifts left unfilled (unless authorized by the County).
+The County is not responsible for any planned or unplanned leaves of absence by the Contractor's staff.